janko/flickr-objects/README.md

 photo.width      #=> 240
 ```

-So, in your (Rails) application, you could use them like this:
+So, in your (Rails) application, you could use it like this:

 ```erb
 <% Flickr.people.find("78733179@N04").get_public_photos(sizes: :all).map(&:medium500!).each do |photo| %>